General-purpose input/output: Board-level GPIOs

 Many circuit boards expose board-level GPIOs to external circuitry through integrated electrical connectors.
 Usually, each such GPIO is accessible via a dedicated connector pin.

 Like IC-based GPIOs, some boards merely include GPIOs as a convenient, auxiliary resource that augments the board's primary function, whereas in other boards the GPIOs are the central, primary function of the board.
 Some boards, which are classified usually as multi-function I/O boards, are a combination of both; such boards provide GPIOs along with other types of general-purpose I/O. GPIOs are also found on embedded controller boards and Single board computers such as Arduino, BeagleBone, and Raspberry Pi.

-Board-level GPIOs are often given abilities which IC-based GPIOs usually lack.
+While some board-level GPIOs are simple connections to IC pins, many are given abilities which IC-based GPIOs usually lack.
 For example, Schmitt-trigger inputs, high-current output drivers, optical isolators, or combinations of these, may be used to buffer and condition the GPIO signals and to protect board circuitry.
 Also, higher-level functions are sometimes implemented, such as input debounce, input signal edge detection, and pulse-width modulation (PWM) output.